The Growth of Corporate Renewable Energy Procurement

 With limited energy production available from company-owned roof or land space in comparison to total electricity load, companies found that onsite solar provides a limited opportunity for real impact on their corporate renewable energy goals.
 New contracting structures have opened the door for larger organizations to procure renewable energy from offsite solar installations, offsetting a meaningful amount of the organization’s electricity load.
 The primary driver of this change has been the Virtual Power Purchase Agreement (VPPA), often called a Synthetic PPA, which has enabled major US corporations and institutions to procure large amounts of renewable energy along with its attributes in a cost-effective manner.

-With new contract structures available for corporate renewable energy procurement, organizations are able now more than ever before to maximize the benefits from their renewable energy purchases, both so-called “green” benefits and economic benefits.
+With new contract structures available for corporate renewable energy procurement, organizations are now able more than ever before to maximize the benefits from their renewable energy purchases, including “green,” financial, and economic benefits.

 Learn More About VPPAs